He goes before you

 “The LORD, he it is who goes before you; he will be with you, he will not fail you, neither forsake you.”

-You have left.
-The old thing is behind you, finished, and there is no going back to it.
-And what lies ahead is unmapped and frightening, a far side of the river you cannot see across.
+You have left; the old thing is behind you, finished, with no going back; and what lies ahead is unmapped and frightening, a far side you cannot see across.
 This is where the break has been carrying you all along — not to a settled new home, not yet, but to the very edge of a wilderness.
 It would be easy to read the edge as the end, to stand on the bank and conclude that the breaking has simply deposited you nowhere.
-It has not.
 Hear Joshua's commission spoken over your own threshold: be strong and courageous, do not be dismayed, for the LORD your God goes with you into exactly the unknown you are dreading.
 He does not promise you the map.
 He promises you Himself, ahead of you and beside you, into the country you have never walked.
 The break was never abandonment.
 It was the long, hard road to a threshold where the God who goes before you is waiting to lead you across.